CardioNerds Academy

-The CardioNerds Academy is a year-long digital media and medical education fellowship focused on training medical educators for the modern age.
-We strive to equip our fellows with skills in online content creation grounded in adult learning theory and digital media best practices.
-Moreover, we aim to create a community of educators united in the mission of elevating traditionally under-represented voices within cardiology and cultivating a culture of equity, compassion, and humanism within our field.
+The CardioNerds Academy is a year-long digital media and medical education fellowship dedicated to training the next generation of medical educators for the modern era.
+We equip our fellows with skills in scientific writing, visual figure/infographic creation, and podcast development—grounded in adult learning theory and digital media best practices.

-Have access to the larger CardioNerds network including Ambassadors from Honor Roll programs, guests, collaborators, and more!
+Fellows also have the opportunity to engage with the broader CardioNerds ecosystem, including Ambassadors from Honor Roll programs, podcast guests, collaborators, and participation in national conferences.

 Dr. Tommy Das – Academy Program Director